 We will investigate and write to you with our response.

-If it is not possible to get back to you within this timeframe, we will write you to update you on progress within the 20 working day period.
+If it is not possible to get back to you within this timeframe, we will update you on progress within the 20 working day period.

-If you think our response is unsatisfactory, please tell us in writing at the address above.
+If you think our response is unsatisfactory, please tell us by email or letter at the address below.

-We will write back to you within 20 working days of you letting us know.
+We will get back to you within 20 working days of you letting us know.

 |Taking it further||If after this you are still not satisfied, you can refer your complaint to the Parliamentary and Health Service Ombudsman for an independent review.|